OpenTTD/grfcodec/README.txt

 but to instead output the original sprite numbers. @@DIFF will override this.

-@@USESET $set
+@@USESET <set>

-This is a work-around for NFORenum's current inability to correctly parse the Action 6s; it will supress "Unused sprite set" messages for that set, until the next Action 1. $set MUST be two characters long, and written in hex.
+This is a work-around for NFORenum's inability to correctly parse action 6s;
+it will supress "Unused sprite set" messages for that set, until the next action 1. <set> must be two characters long, and written in hex.
 NFORenum's behaviour is undefined otherwise.

 @@VERSIONCHECK <ver> <name>